youneshenniwrites/Zopher/README.md

-# Serverless Tweeting Application
+# React Native twitter with AWS Amplify

 ![zopher](https://user-images.githubusercontent.com/26605247/54273843-9afd5400-457e-11e9-979e-e2bc714c0a01.png)

-React Native front end integrated with AWS Amplify authentication and GraphQL back-end.
+This project integrates a React Native front-end with an AWS Amplify back-end that has users authentication (AWS Cognito) and GraphQL API for CRUD operations (AWS AppSync, Amazon DynamoDB).

-## Overview
+## App Overview

+* Users can sign up/in to the app.

+* Users can create posts by pressing the add button, writing inside the Modal, and pressing submit.

+* Users can like/unlike posts.

-* Authentication, create posts, like posts, delete own posts.
+* Users can delete their own posts.

+* Users can update the posts feed by:
+  * Pressing the reload button.
+  * Performing a pull-to-refresh.

 ## Prerequisites